BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 Click on the left view> Go to file> go to the location of the downloaded Remote sensing data> select band 3, band 4, and band 5 of your 1987 landsat data > click open

-Alternately you can hold Ctrl +O
+Alternately you can hold Ctrl + O

 Also select the right view and repeat the same process you did for step three.
 Select band 3, band 4, and band 5 of your 2002 landsat data and click open.